-The best way to clean tile and hardwood floors is with a mop or vacuum cleaner, which will remove the dirt from these surfaces without stirring up any more dust.
+The best way to clean tile and hardwood floors are with a mop or vacuum cleaner, which will remove the dirt from these surfaces without stirring up any more dust.

 8. Take Care of Pets

-If you have a pet, groom your pets in an easy-to-clean space.
+If you have a pet, groom your pet in an easy-to-clean space.
 If not, keep them off the furniture and carpeting as much as possible.
 Use a water vacuum to suck up the pet hair.
-Dogs and cats are known for shedding their fur, hair and skin flakes in clumps.
+Dogs and cats are known for shedding their fur, hair, and skin flakes in clumps.

 Keeping the house clean and free of pet hair will be difficult if you groom your pets on the carpet or bedding.
 If you have a dog that sheds, you can also use a feather duster to keep your home fur-free.